rankutah/blog/sites/rodmaxfielddds/content/services/dentures.md

 ### Immediate Dentures

 An immediate denture replaces all of the teeth on one arch and is made prior to the extractions.
-It is inserted immediately after the all teeth are extracted, allowing the tissues to heal under the denture.
+It is inserted immediately after all teeth are extracted, allowing the tissues to heal under the denture.

 Immediate dentures are intended to be temporary.
 They provide protection to healing tissues, and teeth to chew with during the healing process.
 Once the tissues have healed, the immediate denture will be replaced with a complete denture.

 ### Temporary Flippers

-Flippers are used both for aesthetic and to maintain space.
+Flippers are used for aesthetics and to maintain space.
 If there is a gap where a tooth is missing, the neighboring teeth will naturally drift to close the space.
 A flipper is an appliance that has a single tooth to fill the gap.
 They are usually used while waiting for a site to heal where a tooth has been extracted and an implant placed.
-Flippers are made from acrylic; the fake tooth on the flipper will be matched as closely as possible to the adjacent teeth.
+Flippers are made from acrylic; the replacement tooth on the flipper will be matched as closely as possible to the adjacent teeth.